-Trustee Young asked if activities concerning oversight of the plan administration, audits of outside organizations, and the responsibility of the District to ensure proper administration of the plan would be presented in written format.
+Trustee Young asked if activities concerning oversight of the plan administration, audits of outside organizations, and the responsibility of the District to ensure proper administration of the plan would be presented in some type of written agreement.

 Mr. Levister suggested that that language would be added into the service agreement with the trust or outside groups.